emilyalice2708/bank-test-javascript/README.md

 $ npm start
 ```

-Visit http://localhost:8080/ in the browser and open the Javascript console to use the program.

 ### Usage
+Visit http://localhost:8080/ in the browser, go to Developer Tools (View/Developer/Developer Tools or command/option/i if using a mac) and open the Javascript console to use the program.

 Instantiating a new bank account:
 ```